The Crazy Eddie Fraud

 Stock prices usually drop as companies raise new capital because it dilutes existing shareholder interests.
 Similarly, when insiders unload huge amounts of shares, prices tend to suffer.
 But because the market liked our inflated comparable store revenue, our share prices held up.

-By putting back $2 million dollars of previously skimmed funds back into the company, Crazy Eddie raised at least an extra $5.143 million selling 195,000 additional shares.
+By putting back $2 million dollars of previously skimmed funds back into the company, Crazy Eddie raised at least an extra $5.143 million by selling 195,000 additional shares.
 Eddie and his father pocketed an extra $3.2 million in stock sales.
+Since Crazy Eddie’s stock was trading at a P/E multiple of 25 times earnings, the Panama Pump scheme inflated the market capitalization of the company by approximately $40 million, after considering the extra corporation income taxes we paid on the inflated earnings.
 Not bad for a $2 million “reinvestment.”

 How do I cheat thee, let me count the ways